ovh/docs/pages/platform/public-cloud/resize_of_an_instance/guide.en-ie.md

 ### Resizing a disk in Windows

-Be aware that when resizing a Windows Instance, the partition size is not automatically updated, so you will have to extend it using the **disk manager**:
+When performing a resize for a Windows Instance, please note that the partition size is not automatically updated, so you will have to extend it using the **disk manager**:

 - Right-click on the `Start`{.action} menu and launch the disk manager by clicking on `Disk Management`{.action}: